-The concentration courses expand on concepts from the core curriculum as well as students’ life and previous academic experiences.
-Course requirements facilitate examination of current research in the delivery of primary care.
-Students base their holistic advanced nursing practice on theories from the biological, sociological and nursing sciences.
+The FNP concentration courses expand on concepts from the DNP core curriculum as well as students’ life and previous academic experiences.
+Course requirements facilitate examination of current evidence based practice in the delivery of primary care.

 Graduates are prepared to take the Family Nurse Practitioner Certification Examination offered by the American Nurses Credentialing Center (ANCC) or the American Academy of Nurse Practitioners (AANP).
 Graduates from the program are employed in multiple areas, including community health centers and agencies, health departments, physician’s offices, industrial settings, and specialty practices.
 The varied preparation of the FNP allows graduates to take advantage of new and emerging areas of advanced practice nursing.